 Part of the quite insular Spanish culture, I’d say and much of that, of course, is due to how few Spaniards speak a language other than Spanish.

 Anyway, watch the video.
-It’s an interesting quick look into the sport of parkour which, even as an “oldster”, has always fascinated me.
+It is an interesting quick look into the sport of parkour which, even as somewhat of an “oldster”, has always fascinated me.